Driving Without Insurance Attorneys Passaic County, NJ

 - The driver was not the owner of the car and was covered by a different form of liability insurance

-- There was an error on the end of the auto insurance provider that caused a temporary lapse in coverage which may have led to a period of being uninsured.
-In order for this to be a strong legal defense our Clifton attorneys must show that the insurance provider acted outside of state regulations pertaining to notification of cancelation or nonrenewal of an auto insurance policy
+- There was an error at the end of the auto insurance provider that caused a temporary lapse in coverage which may have led to a period of being uninsured.
+In order for this to be a strong legal defense, our Clifton attorneys must show that the insurance provider acted outside of state regulations pertaining to notification of cancelation or nonrenewal of an auto insurance policy

 Contact our Woodland Park Driving With No Insurance Attorneys Today